 Provide First Aid (HLTAID003): This course includes Provide CPR attainments plus a whole lot more, including response to respiratory emergencies including anaphylaxis (severe allergic reaction).
 In this course you will learn how to perform appropriate bandaging techniques, manage head and spinal injuries, respond to shock, strokes, diabetes and seizures, plus other essential first aid interventions.
 Taking only one day to complete, Provide First Aid certification lasts for 3 years.

 Other Real Response courses delivering essential skills include Provide Basic Emergency Life Support (HLTAID002) and Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID004).

 First aid qualifications make up an essential training component for many occupations.
 Australian Work Health & Safety regulations are strictly enforced along with Workplace Code of Practice standards applicable to all workplaces.
 Real Response advanced courses build on prior skills for a tailored approach to training.
 Your occupation will dictate the best advanced first aid course for you, with additional opportunities to expand on your first aid knowledge and skill set.
 Real Response advanced courses are diverse, with options that include:

 - Provide First Aid in an ESI Environment (UETTDRRF10B)

 - First Aid Management of Anaphylaxis (22099VIC)

-Real First Aid instructors have served in diverse backgrounds including paramedic, military emergency medic, firefighter, medical emergency response and more.
+Real Response instructors have served in diverse backgrounds including paramedic, military emergency medic, firefighter, medical emergency response and more.
 We are proud to work with our team of expert instructors who hold vast professional experience and the ability to deliver the highest standard of first aid training for everyone.